Researched by Thomas DeMichelePublished - December 3, 2015 Last Updated - February 8, 2019

 Fun Brain Facts

-- Despite commonly held beliefs to the contrary, a normal human uses 100% of their brain on a daily basis.
-Most of the portions one would think of as “unused” is simply storing subconscious information and neural and synaptic pathways.
+Despite commonly held beliefs to the contrary, a normal human uses 100% of their brain on a daily basis.
+Most of the portions one would think of as “unused” are storing subconscious information and neural and synaptic pathways.